 More than any other document, a will puts you in touch with your mortality.
-Perhaps that’s why more than 60 percent of adults in the U.S. don’t have a will!
+Perhaps that’s why less than half of adults in the U.S. have a will.

 However, if you care about what happens to your property after you die — more importantly, if you care about providing for the loved ones you leave behind — you need a will, and possibly a more extensive document called a trust.

 If you die without a will, some of your assets will end up where you’d like them to go.
 If you’re married, property titled in both of your names with rights of survivorship will go to the surviving spouse upon the other’s death.
 Likewise, assets with proper beneficiary designations will go to whomever you designate.
 That’s why it’s important to keep ownership and beneficiary designations up to date.

 However, for everything else — property held in your name only, including a closely held business; assets without a beneficiary designated; and items without the option to specify the owner or beneficiary (artwork, jewelry, a coin collection, your grand champion chihuahua) — who gets what will be at the mercy of your state’s “intestate” laws.